influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/histogram.md

 withBuckets(buckets)
 ```

-Buckets is a list of bucket divisors for the histogram
+"Buckets is a list of bucket divisors for the histogram"

 ### fn withBucketsMixin